-Please regard that the version of the update firmware is different to the existing firmware otherwise no update is executed.
+Please regard that the version of the update firmware has to be different from the existing firmware otherwise no update is executed.

-Display the Firmware version of the SPEED7 system via web page The SC CPU has an integrated web page that monitors information about firmware version of the I/O components.
+Display the Firmware version of the SPEED7 system via web pageThe SC CPU has an integrated web page that monitors information about firmware version of the I/O components.
 The Ethernet PG/OP channel provides the access to this web page.
 To activate the PG/OP channel you have to enter according IP parameters.
+This can be made in Ciencer ONATIO means on the page that monitors information about